-The company also has an n-Site Childcare.
+The company also provides on-site childcare, a unique perk for parents.
 Employees who work at one of the Disney resorts in Central Florida may have access to affordable childcare services operated by the local YMCA.

-Disney does not offer its employees any assistance with their student loans.
+Disney does not offer its employees any assistance with their student loans at this time.
 The company does give them a 100% tuition assistance at Disney Aspire Network Schools.
 This benefit is for both full-time and part-time employees.

 The unfortunate reality is that 70 percent of college graduates are struggling with student loan debt.
-That is why student loan support is one of the major perks job seekers are looking for.
+That is why student loan support is one of the most significant perks job seekers are looking for.
 But there is only a small percentage of employers that are offering student loan support programs.

-Many corporations are planning to add the student loan benefit to their existing benefits package.
+Many employers are planning to add the student loan benefit to their existing benefits package.
 The best way to handle the student loan repayment program is through FutureFuel.
 This platform lets employees create their personalized accounts and handle their student debt through it.
-Employers can also create their protected accounts and make safe contributions to their employees’ loans.
+Employers can also create their own protected accounts and make contributions to their employees’ student loans.